 The choice of the different constituents of the artificial samples is crucial to the quality of the data to be acquired.
 Synthetic samples are not meant to be identical to natural ones but rather are a simplification of natural shales.
 All their mineralogical and petrophysical parameters can be controlled and we can focus on one or two variables.
 The components must be chosen according to the properties that will be measured and the natural characteristics to be reproduced.
 In the present case, dielectric and elastic properties of natural shales give us constraints for the sample compositions.
 A homogeneous mineral matrix that remains steady is required to highlight the influence of the considered variable: the organic phase.
-The resulting matrix has to feature vertical transverse anisotropy typical of shale formations and silt and clay-sized particles to reproduce the morphology of shale grain contacts.
-Even though some clay poor organic mudrocks with a low permeability are referred to as "black shales", we chose to stick to the more classical definition of shales, i.e. a rock having a significant fraction of clay, as the clay/water interactions play an important role in the dielectric response of shales.
+The resulting matrix has to feature vertical transverse anisotropy typical of shale formations and silt and clay-sized particles to reproduce the morphology of shales grain contacts.
+It must also be rich in clay minerals as the clay/water interactions play an important role in the dielectric response of shales.
 In addition, strong electrical conductor such as pyrite must be avoided to not overshadow the dielectric behaviour of OM.

 Hillier (2006) gathered an extensive database of mineralogical compositions of European shale formations of various ages (Cambrian to Quaternary).
 He computed the average composition of the collection.
 The mineral composition of our samples is based on this data.
 The resulting samples do not match any particular formation but instead represents an 'average' mineralogy that best suits the purpose of reproducing the dielectric and elastic behaviour of a typical shale.
-After rounding up and eliminating the minerals present in minor proportions, we came up with a mineralogy reduced to four groups: quartz, feldspar, carbonate and clay.
-The dominant minerals for the feldspar and carbonate groups have been selected: potassium feldspar (orthoclase) and calcite, respectively.
-Finally, kaolinite is chosen preferred to represent the clay group due to easy availability and a lower potential for swelling in presence of water.
+After rounding up and eliminating the minerals present in minor proportions, we came up with a mineralogy reduced to four groups: Quartz, Feldspar, Carbonate and Clay.
+The dominant minerals for the Feldspar and Carbonate groups have been selected: Potassium feldspar (Orthoclase) and calcite, respectively.
+Finally, kaolinite is chosen preferred to represent the Clay group due to a readily availability and a lower potential for swelling in presence of water.
 The proportion of each mineral for each sample of the study is detailed in table 1.

 The organic material used for this study is a Canadian sphagnum peat moss from Nova Scotia.
 This material was chosen to reproduce OM containing type III kerogen (gas prone) and because it is the earliest precursor with the lowest possible maturity.
 Hence it represents the level 0 of maturity and the subsequent process of artificial maturation can yield a wide range of maturities from the same initial material.
-The Von Post classical method for artificial maturation is described by Stanek and Silc (1977).
+The Von Post classical method is described by Stanek and Silc (1977).
 This tool assesses the humification of a peat sample.
 The degree of humification represents the degradation state of the peat, mainly due to microbial decomposition.
-As humification goes on, the elemental composition of peat changes towards immature kerogen.
+As humification goes on, the elemental composition of peat changes towards immature kerogen ones.
 Namely the proportion of carbon increases at the expanse of the oxygen fraction that diminishes whereas hydrogen tends to remain stable (Delicato, 1996).
 After examination, the OM at our disposition proves to be a poorly humified peat of rank H2.
 This corresponds to a high atomic O/C ratio of approximately 0.8 and an H/C ratio between 0.9 and 1.

 Sample name Dry mineral composition (wt%)

 Quartz K-Feldspar Calcite Clay (Kaolinite) Organic (immature /mature peat)

-Inorganic 20 10 10 60 0
+lean 20 10 10 60 0

-Immature 18.2 9.1 9.1 54.7 8.9
+M0 18.2 9.1 9.1 54.7 8.9

-Mature 18.3 9.1 9.1 54.7 8.8
+M1 18.3 9.1 9.1 54.7 8.8

 Table 1: Mineral composition of each sample.
-'Immature' stands for maturity 0, the sample containing immature peat whereas 'Mature' is the sample containing artificially matured peat.
-The inorganic sample is a comparison sample.
+M0 stands for maturity 0, the sample containing immature peat whereas M1 is the sample containing artificially matured peat.
+The lean sample is the inorganic witness sample.